-In the various records discussed above there is ample evidence to show that Black people lived in Canada and New Brunswick long before the arrival of the loyalists.
-There is also sufficient evidence to show that slavery was an accepted fact in Canada during the French Regime.
-However, after the arrival of the loyalists, slavery became much more widespread in New Brunswick.
-Also with the arrival of the loyalists came the first free Blacks to settle in New Brunswick.
+These records demonstrate that Black people lived in Canada and New Brunswick long before the arrival of the Loyalists.
+Slavery was an accepted fact in Canada during the French Regime.
+However, after the Loyalists arrived, slavery became more widespread in New Brunswick, and the first free Black settlers began to establish themselves in the province.

-Many loyalist officers had one or two slaves, some had 4 or 5 and a few as many as 9 or 10.
-Many other loyalists who were not connected with the various regiments disbanded in New Brunswick also brought slaves with them.
-Gabriel G. Ludlow, the first mayor of Saint John; Col. Isaac Allen, a judge of the Supreme Court; Col. Edward Winslow, a member of the Executive Council of NB and later a judge of the Supreme Court; and a number of ministers of the Anglican Church such as the Rev. James Scovil, who brought two slaves with him to Kingston.
+Many Loyalist officers owned one or two slaves, some had four or five, and a few even had nine or ten.
+Numerous other Loyalists not affiliated with the disbanded regiments also brought slaves to New Brunswick.
+Notable figures include Gabriel G. Ludlow, the first mayor of Saint John; Colonel Isaac Allen, a Supreme Court judge; Colonel Edward Winslow, a member of the Executive Council of New Brunswick and later a Supreme Court judge; and several Anglican Church ministers, such as Reverend James Scovil, who brought two slaves with him to Kingston.

-St. Peter’s Anglican Church in Fredericton was constructed in 1837 by the local black community, former slaves and their descendants.
-From its inception, the degree of integration of black and white at St. Peter’s was unique.
-Not only did white and black worship together, blacks also served as sextons, vestry members and constituted a significant portion of the choir.
-Black and white are buried together, without distinction, in St. Peter’s cemetery.
-This was in stark contrast to other nearby churches and community cemeteries where segregation and separation were the norm.
-St. Peter’s cemetery is the only known instance of integrated burial dating from the nineteenth century in the greater Fredericton area, and perhaps all of New Brunswick.
-See also Black Settlement Burial Grounds.
+St. Peter’s Anglican Church in Fredericton was built in 1837 by the local Black community, comprising former slaves and their descendants.
+From the very beginning, the level of integration between Black and White individuals at St. Peter’s was exceptional.
+Whites and Blacks not only worshipped together, but Blacks also served as sextons, vestry members, and made up a considerable part of the choir.
+In St. Peter’s cemetery, Black and White individuals are buried together without any distinction.
+This was in sharp contrast to other nearby churches and community cemeteries where segregation and separation were common.
+St. Peter’s cemetery is the only known example of integrated burial from the nineteenth century in the greater Fredericton area, and possibly throughout New Brunswick.
+For more information, see Black Settlement Burial Grounds.

-The Wheary graveyard is on private property in Keswick.
-Most of the gravestones are more than 100 years old and have begun to crumble.
-The cemetery is overgrown and difficult to see.
-The gate has fallen from its post. and hardly visible through the brush and some have started to decay.
+The Wheary graveyard, located on private property in Keswick, contains gravestones that are over 100 years old and have started to crumble.
+The cemetery is overgrown, making it difficult to see, and the gate has fallen from its post.
+Some of the gravestones are barely visible through the brush and have begun to decay.

 Click on a thumbnail to see more photos